MikaAK/ecto_shorts/docs/how-to/configuration.md

 ecto_shorts is highly configurable and can be adapted to a wide range of use cases.
 By setting up appropriate defaults, using read replicas, and customizing changeset functions, you can optimize ecto_shorts for your specific needs.

-For more information on available options, see the [Configuration Options Reference](../reference/configuration-options.md).
+For more information on available options, see the module documentation for the various ecto_shorts modules.